 But the best part is that you can still use your new card for purchases too.
 Under normal circumstances, having an unpaid balance transfer means that you forfeit regular interest-free days, rendering the card useless for making purchases (and earning points) until the debt is cleared.
 In this case, the corresponding zero-interest offer on purchases means that you don’t have to worry about losing the standard interest-free days.

-Up to 44 days on purchases
+Up to 44 days on purchases every month

 After the expiry of the 15 months introductory offers it’s back to business as usual, but you will still receive a period of interest-free credit every month.
 Once the monthly statement cycle ends, you have another two weeks before you have to pay.
 You can maximise your interest-free days by timing purchases and bill payments to occur at the beginning of the statement cycle wherever possible.